xing-z10/codepath_prework/README.md

 Submitted by: Xing Zhou

 **Codepath_prework** is an app that contains my name, university and job title.
-It can change the color of the background [TODO]
+It can change the color of the background

 Time spent: 1 hours spent in total